AviatrixSystems/Docs/HowTos/tgw_pan_ecmp.rst

 Summary
 ---------

-Running ECMP between TGW and PAN can't guarantee the returning traffic will go through the same PAN as the initiating traffic.
-As such, this ECMP solution meet the requirement to load balance traffic between two PANs in different AZs in the same Transit VPC.
+Running ECMP between TGW and multiple firewall instances cannot guarantee the returning traffic will go through the same firewall instance as the initiating traffic.
+As such, the ECMP based solution cannot be used to load balance traffic between multiple firewall instances between on-prem and cloud. n

+The technical reason behind it is that the two sets of ECMP running between firewall and TGW and between firewall and on-prem have no coordination among them.
+The ECMP decision to determine the next hop are made independently, resulting in the situation when the return traffic does not always goes through the same firewall instance as the initiating traffic.

+.. |dmz_with_ecmp| image:: tgw_pan_ecmp_media/dmz_with_ecmp.png
+   :scale: 60%

 .. |tgw-pan-ecmp| image:: tgw_pan_ecmp_media/tgw-pan-ecmp.png
    :scale: 60%

-.. |tgw-pan-ecmp1| image:: tgw_pan_ecmp_media/tgw-pan-ecmp1.PNG
+.. |tgw-pan-ecmp1| image:: tgw_pan_ecmp_media/tgw-pan-ecmp1.png
    :scale: 60%

-.. |tgw-pan-ecmp2| image:: tgw_pan_ecmp_media/tgw-pan-ecmp2.PNG
+.. |tgw-pan-ecmp2| image:: tgw_pan_ecmp_media/tgw-pan-ecmp2.png
    :scale: 60%

 .. add in the disqus tag